Boeing: 777s with engine that blew apart should be grounded

 The NTSB said the cockpit voice recorder and flight data recorder were transported to its lab in Washington so the data can be analyzed.
 NTSB investigations can take up to a year or longer, although in major cases the agency generally releases some investigative material midway through the process.

-Japan’s Ministry of Land, Infrastructure, Transport and Tourism said an engine in the PW4000 family suffered unspecified trouble on a JAL 777 flying to Haneda from Naha on Dec.
-4, according to Nikkei.
-It ordered stricter inspections in response.
+Japan’s Ministry of Land, Infrastructure, Transport and Tourism said an engine in the PW4000 family suffered trouble on a Japan Airlines 777 flying to Tokyo from Naha on Dec.
+4. The airline has said the plane had engine trouble after takeoff and returned to Naha.
+An inspection showed damage to the engine case and missing fan blades, according to the airline.
+Stricter inspections were ordered in response.

-Japan Airways and All Nippon Airways will stop operating a combined 32 planes with that engine, Nikkei reported.
+Japan Airlines and All Nippon Airways will stop operating a combined 32 planes with that engine, Nikkei reported. ___

-Note: This story has been updated to correct the name of one of the Japanese airlines mentioned.
-It is Japan Airlines, not Japan Airways.